timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XVIII-HEALTH INSURANCE FOR AGED AND DISABLED/Part B-Supplementary Medical Insurance Benefits for Aged and Disabled/Sec. 1395m.md

   * For purposes of this subsection:

   * #### (A) Distant site
-    * The term "distant site" means the site at which the physician or practitioner is located at the time the service is provided via a telecommunications system.
+    * Subject to paragraph (8), the term "distant site" means the site at which the physician or practitioner is located at the time the service is provided via a telecommunications system.

   * #### (B) Eligible telehealth individual
     * The term "eligible telehealth individual" means an individual enrolled under this part who receives a telehealth service furnished at an originating site.